 Since his prize-winning appearances at the 2004 Sydney International Piano Competition, Daniel has given recitals on four continents and toured extensively throughout the United Kingdom and Australia including return visits to London’s Wigmore Hall and Southbank Centre, the Sydney Opera House and the Melbourne Recital Centre.
 As a concerto soloist he has appeared with the Royal Philharmonic Orchestra, English Chamber Orchestra, the London Mozart Players, Australian Chamber Orchestra and the Sydney, Melbourne, Adelaide, Canberra and Auckland Symphony Orchestras.

 Daniel’s perceptive and sympathetic musicianship finds a natural home on the chamber music platform where he has partnered many leading soloists and ensembles including Baiba Skride, Li-Wei Qin, Nicolas Altstaedt, Thomas Indermühle, Dale Barltrop and Andrew Goodwin, and the Australian, Navarra, Tinalley and New Zealand String Quartets.
 His festival appearances include Musica Viva’s Sydney and Huntington Estate Music Festivals, the Oxford Lieder Festival, Canberra International Music Festival and the Australian Festival of Chamber Music in Townsville.
-In 2015 Daniel joined the Australia Piano Quartet, ensemble-in-residence at the University of Technology, Sydney.
+Daniel is a core member of Ensemble Q, ensemble-in-residence at the Queensland Conservatorium Griffith University.

 During his studies Daniel won numerous awards including 3rd Prizes at the 2004 Sydney International Piano Competition, the 2001 Tbilisi International Piano Competition and the 2000 Arthur Rubinstein in Memoriam Competition in Poland.
 In 2005 he was selected for representation by the Young Classical Artists Trust, London.
 Daniel is also a past winner of the Australian National Piano Award and the Royal Overseas League Competition Piano Award in London.